KuanWeiBeCool/Shopify-Inventory-Challenge/README.md

 # Shopify-Inventory-Challenge

-Here is the link of my app: https://kw-inventory-app.herokuapp.com/
+Here is the link of my app, feel free to test it out: https://kw-inventory-app.herokuapp.com/

 Please check the YouTube video for detailed instruction of how to use my app: https://youtu.be/hy3H0PPgqOY